gatsbyjs/gatsby/docs/docs/adding-react-components.md

 WebpackError: ReferenceError: window is not defined
 ```

-There's a great section on fixing these issues on the [Porting from Create React App documentation](/docs/porting-from-create-react-app-to-gatsby#server-side-rendering-and-browser-apis).
+To learn more about solutions for supporting SSR and client-side libraries, check out the related section on the [Porting from Create React App documentation](/docs/porting-from-create-react-app-to-gatsby#server-side-rendering-and-browser-apis).

 #### Fixing third-party modules